Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Main Results

 If parameter $\kappa$ meets condition \eqref{def.kappa} and $\hat{y}(t)$ and $\hat{\mu}(t)$ are updated when \eqref{central.trigger} holds, $\dot{v}(t)$ will be negative-definite.
 Hence, in this case the equilibrium point $(y^{\star},\mu^{\star})$ is asymptotically stable in dynamic system \eqref{central.dynamic}. \end{proof}

-\begin{Rem}[Assumptions' relaxation] As mentioned above, Theorem~\ref{thm.centralized} is proved on the basis of Lemma~\ref{lem.cortes}.
-Lemma~\ref{lem.cortes} was borrowed from~\cite{cortes2018distributed}.
-In Reference~\cite{cortes2018distributed}, an augmented Lagrangian is used to introduce dynamic~\eqref{lem.dynamical} and prove its convergence.
-The use of this augmented Lagrangian makes it necessary for agent $i$ ($1 \leq i \leq n$) to know the states of all the other agents that are present with agent $i$ in at least one of the constraints in order to calculate dynamic~\eqref{lem.dynamical}.
-This is why in Assumption~\ref{as.optimization}, the matrix $C$ and graph $\mathcal{G}$ compatibility condition is assumed.
-One idea to relax this assumption is to use regular Lagrangian instead of the augmented Lagrangian.
-In this case, the speed of convergence will probably be drastically reduced, and also, agents should use a dynamic in form
+\begin{Rem}[Relaxation of the considered assumptions] Theorem~\ref{thm.centralized} was proved on the basis of Lemma~\ref{lem.cortes} which has been borrowed from~\cite{cortes2018distributed}.
+In the Reference~\cite{cortes2018distributed}, an augmented Lagrangian has been used to introduce the dynamic model~\eqref{lem.dynamical} and prove its convergence.
+The use of this augmented Lagrangian makes it necessary for agent $i$ ($1 \leq i \leq n$) to know the state information of all the other agents that are present with agent $i$ in at least one of the constraints in order to use dynamic~\eqref{lem.dynamical}.
+For this reason, in Assumption~\ref{as.optimization}, the compatibility between the matrix $C$ and graph $\mathcal{G}$ has been assumed.
+An idea to relax this assumption is to use the regular Lagrangian instead of the augmented one.
+In this case, the agents should use a dynamic model in the form

-instead of dynamic~\eqref{lem.dynamical} to reach convergence.
-This idea invite further research work in the continuation of this paper. \end{Rem}
+instead of the dynamic model~\eqref{lem.dynamical} to reach the convergence.
+As a consequence, the speed of the convergence will be naturally decreased in such a case.
+This idea invites further research works in the continuation of the study of this paper with the aim of relaxing the considered assumptions. \end{Rem}

-Theorem~\ref{thm.centralized} introduced a method which can solve the optimization problem \eqref{lem.opt} by using a centralized algorithm with no need to continuous communications between the agents.
-The results of Theorem~\ref{thm.centralized} will be modified in Theorem~\ref{thm.decentralized} by introducing a decentralized version of the algorithm.
-In the modified method, there is no need to a central system, and each agent individually decides about the time of broadcasting its state variable information to neighbors according to the available local data (state variables information of its neighbors).
+Theorem~\ref{thm.centralized} introduced a method which can solve the optimization problem \eqref{lem.opt} by using a centralized {mechanism} with no need to continuous communications between the agents.
+The results of Theorem~\ref{thm.centralized} will be modified in Theorem~\ref{thm.decentralized} by introducing a decentralized version of the {mechanism}.
+In the modified method, each agent individually decides about the time of broadcasting its state variable information to neighbors according to the available local data (state variables information of its neighbors).
 The modified algorithm is proposed on the basis of the ideas presented in \cite{nowzari2016distributed}.
 Synchronous broadcasting at the situation that the broadcast times are not sufficiently far from each others is the idea borrowed from paper \cite{nowzari2016distributed}.
 This idea is modified to introduce a distributed algorithm for solving Problem~\ref{problem}.